FriendlyUser/cad_tickers/ReadMe.md

 #### Todo

-Add parameters and returns, double sync with readthe docs and github pages
+Add parameters and returns, double sync with readthe docs and github pages.

+- [ ] make another function that uses the new graphql api instead of the standard api.
+- [x] Convert all the Input to Parameters and output to Return
-* [x] add just read the docs
+- [x] add just read the docs
-* [x] add code coverage uploading
+- [x] add code coverage uploading